Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 In the introduction we mentioned that this documentation mainly focuses on Software Engineers.
 The reason for this is a practical one: if you have tried to explain or have somebody explain optimization to you, you might know that it can be an abstract topic.
-By focussing on a single professional domain we can be very concrete about the examples and materials, taking this topic out of the abstract world and apply to practical, every day problems.
+By focussing on a single professional domain we can be very concrete about the examples and materials, taking this topic out of the abstract world and applying it to practical, everyday problems.

 Do keep in mind that the examples we came up with are use cases to illustrate a point, they might not be applicable in their current format: they exist so that users new to optimization will have